ros2/design/articles/zero_copy.md

 In the second case, the memory that is used for the loaned message should be optionally provided by the middleware.
 For example, the middleware may use this opportunity to use a preallocated pool of message instances, or it may return instances of messages allocated in shared memory.
 However, if the middleware does not have special memory handling or preallocations, it may refuse to loan memory to the client library, and in that case, a user provided allocator should be used.
-This allows the user to have control over the allocation of the message when the middleware would otherwise use the standard allocator (new/malloc)
+This allows the user to have control over the allocation of the message when the middleware might otherwise use the standard allocator (new/malloc).

 #### Additional Publisher Use Case